jokerz5575/MangoBrowser/README.md

 # MangoBrowser
-A simple browser written in Python using PyQt5
+A simple browser written in Python using PyQt5 with settings.